cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/03-Class-Project.md

 ---

 ### Description of Project
-In this class, you will learn to perform hypothesis driven experiments with an Earth System Model.
+In this class, you will learn to perform hypothesis driven experiments with an Earth System Model, a Single Column Model and an AI model.
 You will complete a class project that involves application of the skills from this class to your own model experiments.
 The project will consist of:

 * A written paper describing your scientific question, hypothesis, experiment design, and results.
 * An oral presentation to the class describing the project

 You may perform proof-of-concept experiments on a scientific question related to your graduate research and/or interests  or you may reproduce the results from a journal article in which experiments were performed using climate model.
-You should use CESM for your experiments.
+You should use any of the models utiled in the class for your experiments.

 > ## Start Thinking about your scientific question
 >